🌲 EVERGREEN TREE CARE IN SEATTLE

 Pine cones

-Evergreens like Western Red Cedar, Douglas Fir, and Leyland Cypress are a signature part of landscapes in Seattle, Bellevue, Lake Forest Park, and surrounding Puget Sound communities.
+Evergreens like Western Red Cedar, Douglas Fir, Leyland Cypress, and Shore Pine are signature trees in Seattle, Bellevue, Lake Forest Park, and surrounding Puget Sound communities.
 Their year-round greenery provides privacy, windbreaks, and natural beauty — but that doesn’t mean they’re maintenance-free.

 In the Pacific Northwest, evergreens face unique regional challenges: